How To Prepare Yourself For Test Case Writing [Productivity Tips]

 • Do you have enough test cases for installation and regression testing?

-• Do you have the point of contact for escalating the issues or reporting bugs?
+• Do you have the point of contact for escalating issues or reporting bugs?

-• Is the bug tracking tool configured properly with the required permission to all?
+• Is the bug tracking tool configured properly with all the required permissions?

-• Are you comfortable in following all the processes defined in the test plan?
+• Are you comfortable following all the processes defined in the test plan?

 • Are you being involved in all review meetings and getting a chance to talk to the development or management team?

-• Are your productivity and efficiency improved or do you need to take any measures for the same?
+• Has your productivity and efficiency improved or do you need to take any measures for the same?

 Recommended reading =>> Best Online Creative Writing Courses

 There are a lot of similar questions testers may ask themselves for self-improvement analysis, depending upon the type of project or the organization they are working with.
-The most important thing is that all these activities should not be followed just for the sake of following the processes but should be made as your daily habits which can be done through PASSION FOR TESTING only.
+The most important thing is that all these activities should not be followed just for the sake of following the processes but should be made a daily habit which can be done through PASSION FOR TESTING only.

 PREV Tutorial | NEXT Tutorial